The Yummy Life

 Directions

 Cut off as much fat as possible from surface of meat.
 In 5-6 quart Dutch oven or pan, add water and meat, cover and cook over medium heat for 30 minutes.
 Uncover and cook until liquid boils away and meat is browned; turning it to brown on all sides.
 Lift out meat and set aside.
 Sprinkle taco seasoning in pan and cook 1 minute.
 Add red wine vinegar and deglaze pan, scraping to loosen any browned bits.
-Stir in beef broth, whisk out any lumps. *** Return meat to pan, bring to boil, cover and simmer over low heat until meat is very tender and easily pulled apart; approx. 2 to 3 hours.
+Stir in beef broth, whisk out the lumps.
+(It's okay if a few lumps remain--they will dissolve as the cooking continues.)*** Return meat to pan, bring to boil, cover and simmer over low heat until meat is very tender and easily pulled apart; approx. 2 to 3 hours.
 Let meat cool enough to tear into shreds using 2 forks.
 Remove fat from pan juices, if desired.
 Return meat to pan with juices and cook uncovered until liquid is gone, but meat is still moist.

 ***SLOW COOKER OPTION: At this point in recipe, you can move the meat and liquid to a slower cooker and finish cooking it on low for 6-8 hours.